Enigmatic-Smile/docs/offers/README.md

 * `maxTransactionAmount`: Maximum amount for a Transaction to qualify for the Offer.
 For example, suppose your promotion sounded something similar to "Save 25% on purchases over £50, save 40% on purchases over £100".
 In that case, the first Offer should have a `maxTransactionAmout` of £100.
 * `minTransactionAmount`: Maximum amount for a Transaction to qualify for the Offer.
 For example, suppose your promotion sounded something similar to "Save 25% on purchases over £50".
 In that case, the Offer should have a `minTransactionAmount` of £50.
 * `metadata`: Object with your own metadata, will be returned on the Offer object.
 * `returnPeriod`: Number of days between when a Transaction was created and when a Transaction qualifies for the Offer.
+The qualified Transaction will have the `offer.qualificationDate` set to the creation date plus the number of days in the return period.
 * `schemes`: Array of schemes for which a Transaction qualifies for the Offer.
 Possible values are `"amex"`, `"mastercard"` and `"visa"`.

 ### Create an Offer in the Dashboards